Discrimination Prevention Tutorial - Resources

 Federal and State laws and guidance

 Title IX of the Education Amendments of 1972 protects people from discrimination based on sex in education programs or activities receiving federal financial assistance.
-If you learn of a situation that may involve a violation of Title IX, contact UM’s Title IX Coordinator, Eric Gutiérrez, Director, Equal Opportunity and Affirmative Action, at 406-243-5710 or firstname.lastname@example.org.
+If you learn of a situation that may involve a violation of Title IX, contact UM’s Title IX Coordinator in the Office of Equal Opportunity and Affirmative Action at 406-243-5710 or firstname.lastname@example.org.

 Title VII of the Civil Rights Act of 1964, as amended, prohibits discrimination by employers on the basis of race, color, religion, sex, or national origin.